binodnp/vesting-schedule/docs/CustomAdmin.md

 ### addAdmin

-Adds the specified address to the administrator list.
+Adds the specified address to the list of administrators.

 ```js
 function addAdmin(address _address) external onlyAdmin